projectceladon/celadon-documentation/source/getting_started/on-container.rst

 CIC should be able to run on modern PCs with Intel® 6th generation or later processors with integrated GPU.
 The |NUC| model `NUC7i7BNH <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc7i7bnh.html>`_ and model `NUC7i5BNH <https://www.intel.com/content/www/us/en/products/boards-kits/nuc/kits/nuc7i5bnh.html>`_ are recommended to try out the CIC features.

 .. note::
    The CIC is currently of Version 0.5, which provides a preview of the feature for pilot and development purposes.
-Some features such as Trusty, Verified Boot, and OTA update are not included in this preview version.
-Those features are planned for the upcoming releases.
+Some features such as Trusty, Verified Boot, and the OTA update do not exist in this preview version.
+We plan for these features in the upcoming releases.

 Set up Docker Engine
 --------------------